N91489/WGDeploy/README.md

       To generate a configuration for a client, use the following syntax:
       ```bash
-      sudo ./wgdeploy.sh client <Client_Name> <D.N.S> <MTU>
+      sudo ./wgdeploy.sh client <client_name> <D.N.S> <mtu>
       ```

-     - <Client_Name>: This is the name of the client you are setting up, which can                       be anything meaningful (e.g., Phone1 or Laptop2 ).
+     - <client_name>: This is the name of the client you are setting up, which can                       be anything meaningful (e.g., Phone1 or Laptop2 ).

 	  - <D.N.S>: The DNS server the client will use.
 Common DNS providers:
 		            - 1.1.1.1 (Cloudflare DNS)
 		            - 8.8.8.8 (Google DNS)

-     - <MTU>: The MTU (Maximum Transmission Unit) defines the largest size of a                  packet that can be sent over the network without fragmentation.
+     - <mtu>: The MTU (Maximum Transmission Unit) defines the largest size of a                  packet that can be sent over the network without fragmentation.

        **Note**: If you experience connectivity issues or packet loss, adjust the                   MTU.